Sensory design: Use in Food and Beverage Industry

-Sensory design plays a critical role the modern food and beverage industry.
+Sensory design plays a critical role in the modern food and beverage industry.
 The food and beverage industry attempts to maintain specific sensory experiences.
 In addition to smell and flavor, the color (e.g. ripe fruits) and texture of food (e.g. potato chips) are also important.
 Even the environment is important as "Color affects the appetite, in essence, the taste of food".

 Food is a multi-sensorial experience in which all five senses (vision, touch, sound, smell and taste) come together to create a strong memory.

 In food marketing, the goal of the marketers is to design their products so that those food and beverage would stimulate as many senses of the customers.

 At restaurants, many sensorial aspects such as the interior design (vision), texture of the chairs and tables (touch), background music and the noise level (sound), openness of the kitchen and cooking scene (smell and vision), and of course, the food itself (taste), all come together before a customer decides if he or she likes the experience and would want to revisit.

-While multi-sensory experiences were only subjected to a few categories in the past, in modern day, the spectrum has expanded to acknowledge the importance of sensory design.
-Food used to be considered strictly as an experience for taste.
-Now, as the multi-sensorial trait of food has been known, marketers of food products and restaurants focus more on providing services that extend beyond the sense of taste.

 In recent research, the role of vestibular sense, a system that contributes to sense of balance and space, has been highlighted in relation to food.
 Often be referred as "the sixth sense", researches show that vestibular senses that are exhibited through people's postures while eating, can shape their perceptions for food.
 In general, people tend to rate food as better-tasting when they consume it while sitting down, compared to standing up.
 The researches conclude that the perception of food and vestibular system is in the result of the different stress levels caused according to the postures.